 - Classes may also be offered on-campus.
 Participants enrolled in classes will receive

-a nicotine replacement therapy (NRT) coupon that they can redeem at a UHS pharmacy
+a nicotine replacement therapy (NRT) coupon they can redeem at a UHS pharmacy at no

-enrollment fee is refunded.
-Each class is two hours long.
-Patient affiliation is not
+program, the enrollment fee is refunded.
+Each class is two hours.
+Patient affiliation

 Binghamton University's philosophy regarding substance use is firm in its commitment to foster an environment that promotes the health and well-being

-of the entire community while responsibly and compassionately addressing the issues
+of the entire community while responsibly and compassionately addressing use and abuse

 - Campus Recreation: Offers many recreational and fitness services including intramurals, club sports,